Rule 3701-84-31 | General personnel/staffing - adult cardiac catheterization service.

 (3) Participate in the cardiac catheterization laboratory's quality assurance programs, including peer review.

-(G) In addition to the requirements of paragraphs (A), (B), and (D) of this rule and the general personnel requirements of paragraph (B) of rule 3701-84-08 of the Administrative Code, the provider of a service shall have available a sufficient number of qualified staff who are able to supervise and conduct the service including the following:
+(G) In addition to the requirements of paragraphs (A), (B), and (D) of this rule and the general personnel requirements of paragraph (B) of rule 3701-84-08 of the Administrative Code, the adult cardiac catheterization service will have available a sufficient number of qualified staff who are able to supervise and conduct the service including the following:

 (1) Support staff, all of whom are skilled in cardiac life support, comprised of individuals skilled in the following: